ONSBigData/dpm.dash/inst/extdata/guide.md

-This interactive dashboard empowers you to explore and model your data using the dynamic population model (DPM) framework provided by the `accountTMB` R package.
+This interactive dashboard empowers you to explore and model your data using the dynamic population model (DPM) framework provided by the `dpmaccount` R package.
 This guide will walk you through the features and functionalities of the dashboard, helping you to configure models, run estimations, compare different setups, and analyse model sensitivity efficiently.